 Key points to remember

-- the breathing tubes (airways or bronchi) in the lungs of a child with Bx have become damaged and scarred
+- the airways in the lungs have become distorted and scarred

-Bx is not the same as asthma but some children with Bx have asthma as well; asthma doesn’t cause Bx
+- Bx is not the same as asthma but some children with Bx have asthma as well

 What is it?

-Bx is a chest disease in which the breathing tubes in the lungs become damaged and scarred.
+Bx is a chest disease in which the airways in the lungs become damaged and scarred.

-These infections cause damage and more scarring to the breathing tubes and lungs.
+These infections cause damage and more scarring to the airways and lungs.
 The breathing tubes become baggy and holes form in the lungs.
 Once this has happened, the scarring and damage cannot be fixed.
 However, with good treatment, further damage can be prevented.

 Diagram 1: Figure A shows a cross-section of the lungs with normal airways and with widened airways.
 Figure B shows a cross-section of a normal airway.
 Figure C shows a cross-section of an airway with bronchiectasis.
 See Acknowlegements below.